This presentation discusses the contents of the SimpleData1.R example intended to introduce a basic pattern of programming: the three kinds of tasks.

 ## `geom_smooth()` using formula 'y ~ x'

-These three groups of plotting functions can be used consecutively, but they don’t work together (you cannot paint an abline
+These three groups of plotting functions can be used consecutively, but they don’t work together (you cannot paint an abline on a ggplot object).

 Make sure when you search for graphing functions that you don’t try to mix and match